kubernetes/website/docs/admin/extensible-admission-controllers.md

 Two meanings:
 * A list of pending pre-initialization tasks, stored in every object's metadata (e.g., "AddMyCorporatePolicySidecar").
 * The controllers which actually perform those tasks.
 The name of the task corresponds to the controller which performs the task.
+For clarity, we call them "initializer controllers" in this page.

-Once the controller has performed its assigned task, it removes its name from the the list.
+Once the controller has performed its assigned task, it removes its name from the list.
 For example, it may send a PATCH that inserts a container in a pod and also removes its name from `metadata.initalizers`.
 Initializers may make mutations to objects.

 Objects which have a non-empty initializer list are considered uninitialized, and are not visible in the API unless specifically requested (`?includeUninitialized=true`).

 ### How are initializers triggered?

-When an object is POSTed, it is checked against all existing `InitializerConfiguration` objects (explained below).
+When an object is POSTed, it is checked against all existing `initializerConfiguration` objects (explained below).
 For all that it matches, all `spec.initializers[].name`s are appended to the new object's `metadata.initializers` field.

+An initializer controller should list and watch for uninitialized objects, by using the query parameter `?includeUninitialized=true`.
+If using client-go, just set the [listOptions.includeUninitialized](https://github.com/kubernetes/kubernetes/blob/v1.7.0-rc.1/staging/src/k8s.io/apimachinery/pkg/apis/meta/v1/types.go#L315) to true.

+For the observed uninitialized objects, an initializer controller should first check if its name matches `metadata.initializers[0]`, if so, it should then perform its assigned task and remove its name from the list.

 ### Enable initializers alpha feature